Kitchen Countertop Options To Consider While Renovating in NZ

 Any acidic food like citrus can etch the surface or leave white stains.
 There are two varieties of gray and white Italian marble that are similar in appearance, both milky white with gray veining, and they are Carrara and Calacatta.
 Carrara has more delicate, lighter veining; Calacatta is a rarer, pricier stone and has bolder more defined strokes, yet both are a desirable luxury stone.
 Calacatta Gold and Crema Marfil marbles have brown or gold veins and offer homeowners warmer tones.

-Wood Kitchen Countertop
+Wooden Style Kitchen Countertop

-Wood countertops are having a moment in the spotlight right now with butcher block being so affordable from sources like our partner NOB Building Supplies.
+Wood countertops are having a moment in the spotlight right now with butcher block being so affordable

 Wood countertops are higher maintenance than stone, they require sealing with various natural products like beeswax or mineral oil, or waterproof varnishes.